Sonic Blast Man: Legacy

 Both versions received a sequel.
 The arcade sequel entitled Real Puncher is similar to the original game, but with new levels and a photo camera mode for faces of people in each level of the game.
 Outside of Japan, the game was released as a ticket redemption game.
 In the United States, Sonic Blastman was the highest-grossing novelty arcade game on the RePlay redemption charts in February 1995.

-The SNES sequel, entitled Sonic Blast Man II, plays similarly to its predecessor, as well, and adds more options, such as new playable characters "Sonia" and "Captain Choyear," two-player modes, and others.
+The SNES sequel, entitled Sonic Blast Man II, plays similarly to its predecessor, as well, and adds more options, such as new playable characters "Sonia" and "Captain Choyear", two-player modes, and others.

 Sonic Blast Man also made a few appearances in other games as a guest character, such as Puzzle Bobble 3 (released on consoles as Bust-A-Move 3 in America and Europe).

-Taito revealed another sequel titled Sonic Blast Heroes at the AOU 2010 conference in February; it was planned to hit arcades at the end of that month.
+Taito revealed another sequel titled Sonic Blast Heroes at the AOU 2010 conference in February and was planned to hit arcades at the end of that month.
 The game was called Real Puncher 2 outside of Japan.